Boolean valued models, presheaves, and \'etal\'e spaces: Abstract

 \section{Abstract}

-Boolean valued models for a signature $\mathcal{L}$ are generalizations of $\mathcal{L}$-structures in which we allow the $\mathcal{L}$-relation symbols to be interpreted by boolean truth values.
-For example, for elements $a,b\in\mathcal{M}$ with $\mathcal{M}$ a $\bool{B}$-valued $\mathcal{L}$-structure for some boolean algebra $\bool{B}$, $(a=b)$ may be neither true nor false, but get an intermediate truth value in $\bool{B}$.
-In this paper we expand and relate the work of Mansfield and others on the semantics of boolean valued models, and of Monro and others on the adjunctions between $\bool{B}$-valued models and $\bool{B}^+$-presheaves for a boolean algebra $\bool{B}$.
-First of all we introduce a topological characterization of the sheafification process for presheaves on topological spaces induced by the dense Grothendieck topology.
-On the way to produce our characterization, we also relate the notion of open continuous mapping between topological spaces to that of complete homomorphism between complete boolean algebras, and to that of adjoint homomorphism between boolean algebras (e.g. an homomorphism which has a left adjoint, if seen as a functor between partial orders/categories).
-Next we link these topological/category theoretic results to the theory of boolean valued models.
-First of all we give a different proof of Monro result identifying topological presheaves on Stone spaces with boolean valued models, and sheaves (according to the dense Grothendieck topology) with boolean valued models having the \emph{mixing property}.
-Next we give an exact topological characterization (the so called \emph{fullness property}) of which boolean valued models satisfy \L o\'s Theorem (i.e. the general form of the Forcing Theorem which Cohen ---Scott, Solovay, Vopenka--- established for the special case given by the forcing method in set theory).
-Then we separate the fullness property from the mixing property, by showing that the latter is strictly stronger.
-Finally we give an exact categorical characterization of which presheaves correspond to full boolean valued models in terms of the structure of global sections of their associated \'etal\'e space.
+Boolean valued models for a signature $\mathcal{L}$ are generalizations of $\mathcal{L}$-structures in which we allow the $\mathcal{L}$-relation symbols to be interpreted by Boolean truth values.
+For example, for elements $a,b\in\mathcal{M}$ with $\mathcal{M}$ a $\bool{B}$-valued $\mathcal{L}$-structure for some Boolean algebra $\bool{B}$, $(a=b)$ may be neither true nor false, but get an intermediate truth value in $\bool{B}$.
+In this paper we expand and relate the work of Mansfield and others on the semantics of Boolean valued models, and of Scott, Fourman, Monro, and others on the adjunctions between $\bool{B}$-valued models and presheaves on the Boolean algebra $\bool{B}$.
+We start giving a different proof of a result by Monro identifying presheaves on (complete) Boolean algebras with Boolean valued models, and sheaves with Boolean valued models having the \emph{mixing property}.
+We also give an exact topological characterization (the so called \emph{fullness property}) of which Boolean valued models satisfy \L o\'s Theorem (i.e. the general form of the Forcing Theorem which Cohen ---Scott, Solovay, Vopenka--- established for the special case given by the forcing method in set theory).
+Next we separate the fullness property from the mixing property, by showing that the latter is strictly stronger.
+Then we give an exact categorical characterization of which presheaves correspond to full Boolean valued models in terms of the structure of global sections of their associated \'etal\'e space.
+Finally we introduce a topological presentation via \'etal\'e bundles of the sheafification process (with respect to the supremum Grothendieck topology) for presheaves on a complete Boolean algebra, linking these topological/category theoretic results to the theory of Boolean valued models.